janlelis/idiosyncratic-ruby.com/source/posts/14-meeting-some-locals.html.md

     a # => "$"
     b # => "€"

-## Implicit Local Variables Through Regex Macthing
+## Implicit Local Variables Through Regex Matching

 Without the fancy obfuscations, the example above would look like this: